heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

     inspectit-ocelot-instrumentation   1m
     ```

-### 2. Deploy the InspectIT Ocelot Configuration Server
+### 2. Deploy the inspectIT Ocelot Configuration Server

-We will deploy the InspectIT Ocelot Configuration Server following the [official readme](https://github.com/inspectIT/inspectit-ocelot/tree/master/components/inspectit-ocelot-configurationserver/k8s).
+We will deploy the inspectIT Ocelot Configuration Server following the [official readme](https://github.com/inspectIT/inspectit-ocelot/tree/master/components/inspectit-ocelot-configurationserver/k8s).

 You can find the file in `./inspectit/inspectit-ocelot-configurationserver.yaml`

-1. Deploy the InspectIT Ocelot Configuration Server in the `inspectit-ocelot` namespace:
+1. Deploy the inspectIT Ocelot Configuration Server in the `inspectit-ocelot` namespace:
     ```shell
     kubectl apply -f ./inspectit-ocelot/inspectit-ocelot-configurationserver.yaml
     ```

-      * we configure InspectIT Ocelot to trace all methods from the trading demo frontend and backend
+      * we configure inspectIT Ocelot to trace all methods from the trading demo frontend and backend

 2. Verify the deployment
    ```shell